 The Area / Things To Do

 The small village of Carradale is within easy walking distance.
 The Carradale Hotel serves meals in the bar and also a la carte meals in the restaurant.
 The Ashbank Guest House in the village serves meals.
 The Carradales and the Glen Pub at the edge of the village also serve meals.
 There is a Post Office and Gift Shop close to the Glen.
-The Heritage Centre on the way into the village has a tea room and offers bicycles for hire.
+There is a small well stocked shop outside the Village Hall The Heritage Centre on the way into the village has a tea room and offers bicycles for hire.

 Carradale Bay is a long sandy beach, perfect for walking, with or without a dog, and collecting shells along the tide line.
 The harbour is home to a small fishing fleet, and some evenings when they land their catch you can buy fresh fish direct from the boats.
 The local speciality is langoustine which are delicious.